Shechem: Roman Period - Province of Judea

-In 72 CE, a new city, Flavia Neapolis, was built by Vespasian 2 km to the west of the old one.
-This city's name was eventually corrupted to the modern Nablus.
-Josephus, writing in about 90 CE (Jewish Antiquities 4.8.44), placed the city between Mount Gerizim and Mount Ebal.
-Elsewhere he refers to it as Neapolis.
+In 72 CE, a new city, Flavia Neapolis, was built by Vespasian 2 km to the west of the old one; it is the origin of the current place-name of Nablus.
+Josephus, Antiquities of the Jews 4.8.44, placed the city between Mount Gerizim and Mount Ebal.
+Elsewhere, he refers to it simply as "Neapolis".

-In Emperor Hadrian's reign, the temple on Mt.
-Gerizim was restored and dedicated to Jupiter.
+During Emperor Hadrian's reign, the temple on Mount Gerizim was restored and dedicated to Jupiter.

-Like Shechem, Neapolis had a very early Christian community, including the early saint Justin Martyr; we hear even of bishops of Neapolis.
-On several occasions the Christians suffered greatly at the hands of the Samaritans.
-In 474 the emperor, to avenge what Christians considered an unjust attack by the Samaritans, deprived the latter of Mt.
-Gerizim and gave it to the Christians, who built on it a church dedicated to the Blessed Virgin.
+Like Shechem, Neapolis had a very early Christian community, including the early saint Justin Martyr; bishops of Neapolis are mentioned.
+On several occasions, the Christians suffered greatly at the hands of the Samaritans.
+In 474, the emperor, to avenge what Christians considered an unjust attack by the Samaritans, deprived the latter of Mount Gerizim and gave it to the Christians, who built on it a church dedicated to the Mary, mother of Jesus.

 Later history

 The city of Nablus was Islamicized in the Abbasid and Ottoman periods.
 In 1903 near Nablus, a German party of archaeologists led by Dr. Hermann Thiersch stumbled upon the site called Tell Balata and now identified as ancient Shechem.
 Nablus is still referred to as Shechem by Israeli Hebrew speakers, even though the original site of Shechem lies east of the modern-day city.